ever-been/everDoc/src/book/markdown/configuration.md

 :	Port on which the node will listen to.

 `been.cluster.interfaces`=
-:	Semicolen separated list of interfaces Hazelcast should bind to, '*' wildcard can be use, e.g. *10.0.1.**
+:	Semicolen separated list of interfaces Hazelcast should bind to, '*' wildcard can be used, e.g. *10.0.1.*

 `been.cluster.preferIPv4Stack`=*true*
 :	Whether to prefer IPv4 stack over IPv6